Tetragonula carbonaria: Bees

 Compared to other stingless bees, T. carbonaria tends to be medium-sized.
 However, their size can vary based on location.
 For instance, T. carbonaria from Queensland can be as small as T. mellipes, but in New South Wales, they can get as large as T. hockingsi.
 They are all predominantly black-bodied, covered in microscopic hairs.
 The adult workers and males are all black, with some brownish tint in certain areas such as the legs.
 The worker’s body length is 3.9–4.3 mm and the wing length (including tegula) is 4.1–4.6 mm.
 The male drones have very similar bodies and wing lengths, but can be identified by different antennae.
 T. carbonaria is a very strong flier, being able to fly up to 1 km.
-However, the species will not fly any further than they have to, so close resources are preferred over those farther away.
+Female bees generally only forage within 500 m of their colony, while male bees can fly much farther, some dispersing as far as 20 km from their original colony.
 T. carbonaria and its closely related species have high levels of morphological similarities.
-Also very low genetic variation exists within T. carbonaria.
-T. carbonaria can be distinguished from other species of Australian Native Stingless Bees by their brood (in a distinctive spiral unique to the species), and by the entrance (these bees tend to daub resins around their entrances, where as other species, such as T. hockingsi generally keep their entrances clean.
+Also, very low genetic variation exists within T. carbonaria.
+T. carbonaria can be distinguished from other species of Australian Native Stingless Bees by their brood (in a distinctive spiral unique to the species), and by the entrance (these bees tend to daub resins around their entrances, where as other species, such as T. hockingsi generally keep their entrances clean).